yigitaktan/PerfmonSetup/README.md

 \[MYINSTANCENAME]:Access Methods\Table Lock Escalations/sec
 ```

-If you need to get the list of counters, please use [Get-Counter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-counter?view=powershell-7.1) cmdlet.
+If you want to see a list of Perfmon counters that you can use within counter.txt, you can use the [Get-Counter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-counter?view=powershell-7.1) cmdlet.

 ## Running the script
-Script must be run as Administrator.
+The script requires Administrator privileges.
-If you do not run Command Prompt or PowerShell IDE with Administrator privilege, you will see the following warning message.
+If you don't run Command Prompt or PowerShell IDE with administrator privileges, you will encounter the following warning message.

 ![image](https://user-images.githubusercontent.com/51110247/134901242-243be960-6f8f-4379-a853-4c61c9992248.png)

-Make sure all 3 component files are in the same folder.
-Then run the script with the following command.
+Ensure that all three component files are in the same directory, then execute the script using the following command.

 `powershell.exe -File .\create-collector.ps1`

-If you are having problems with PowerShell execution policy, please check this link: [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1)
+If you encounter issues with PowerShell execution policy, please refer to this link: [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1)

-The following screen will appear when you run the script with Administrator privilege and the right execution policy setting you need.
+After running the script with Administrator privileges and the appropriate execution policy setting, you should see the following screen.

 ![image](https://user-images.githubusercontent.com/51110247/135044020-561dc4a8-6ed8-4bd4-9f2c-9c6094792ae8.png)

-You can easily create the Data Collector Set after answering a few questions in order.
+You can easily create the Data Collector Set by answering a few questions sequentially.

 ![image](https://user-images.githubusercontent.com/51110247/135069078-4c366c8e-b207-4251-84e5-98e995accd44.png)

-**[!]** *If you are getting character errors when you run the script, save the files as UTF-16 encoding standard and try again.*
+**[!]** *If you encounter character encoding errors when running the script, it might have occurred due to character encoding corruption during download.
+To resolve this, open the `create-collector.ps1` and `functions.psm1` files in a text editor like Notepad++ and set the character encoding to UTF-16.*